mittelmark/sbi/README.md

 > install.packages("https://github.com/mittelmark/sbi/releases/download/v0.4.1/sbi_0.4.1.tar.gz",repos=NULL)
 > library(sbi)
 > ls(sbi)
+> vignette("sbi-examples")
 ```

 Or you install the latest release from a Unix Terminal like this:

 ```
 wget https://github.com/mittelmark/sbi/releases/download/v0.4.1/sbi_0.4.1.tar.gz
-R CMD INSTALL sbi_0.4.1.tar.gz
+R CMD INSTALL --library=~/R sbi_0.4.1.tar.gz
 ```

 Installation as a package has the advantage  that you have the  documentation
 and the package vignette available as usually for R packages.

 Or you can install the latest development version directly from Github like this: